MicrosoftDocs/SupportArticles-docs/Outlook/Mobile/add-ins/cannot-save-to-onenote.md

 # "You cannot access this right now" error when saving items from Outlook for iOS to OneNote

-On an Intune-managed iOS device, when you use the **Save to OneNote** Agave add-in to save items from Microsoft Outlook for iOS to OneNote, you receive the following error message:
+On an Intune-managed iOS device, when you use the **Send to OneNote** Agave add-in to save items from Microsoft Outlook for iOS to OneNote, you receive the following error message:

 > You cannot access this right now